MAPLE: Multi-Agent Adaptive Planning with Long-Term Memory for Table Reasoning: Memory Evolution Algorithm

 \section{Memory Evolution Algorithm}

 In this section, we present the detailed algorithm for \multiagent's memory evolution process (\Cref{alg:memory_pipeline}).
 While the main text describes the conceptual framework and key innovations of our memory system, this appendix provides the complete algorithmic implementation of how new experiences are evaluated, filtered, and integrated into the long-term memory base.
+Specifically, the \textsc{AddLinks} function corresponds to the \emph{Strengthen} option in \Cref{fig:Advisor_evol}: it does not alter the metadata of the neighboring memories but instead appends their \texttt{memory\_id} to the \texttt{Links} field of the current memory.
+In contrast, the \textsc{UpdateMetadata} function corresponds to the \emph{Update\_Neighbor} option in \Cref{fig:Advisor_evol}: it summarizes new \texttt{tags} and \texttt{context} based on both the current and neighboring memories, and updates these fields in each memory accordingly.